gcymbalski/ecs-scaling-demo/docs/01-DESIGN.md

 Using ApacheBench, we can test whether or not we are capable of reaching the desired throughput.
 We'll support wrapping this nicely to run from the user's workstation, but this means that the possibility of false negatives are raised (since not being able to hit 50reqs/sec from any arbitrary node could be caused by, for example, a poor user-side connection).
 Still, a positive is a good indicator.

 Since the load balancers offered by AWS, GCE, and others give us a lot of freebies, we can easily observe request throughput service-side, as well.

+## Organization

+I'm a fan of tying things together with Rakefiles- you get some of the flexibility of writing a full-featured command-line application that is comparable to Make without the hassle of dealing with reinventing the wheel or frustrating people with potentially-unmaintainable Makefiles.

+Functionally, the primary lifecycle of the cluster we need to operate looks like:
+0. `rake cluster:init`: We deploy basic cluster infrastructure without running any tasks/containers, mostly so we can get a place to drop off our container images.
+1. `rake cluster:artifacts`: We build container images using our local Docker installation, resulting in two images: one for the backend service, and one for the frontend.
+These are both committed into our Docker registry we just made if all goes well.
+2. `rake cluster:build`: These container images are deployed into our cluster.
+At this point, testing is possible- by default, running load tests will spin up said cluster if not already created.
+3. `rake cluster:destroy`: Finally, the cluster is able to be destroyed.

+Running any of these tasks should handle the previous if they haven't been handled, enabling a user to run e.g. `rake test:throughput` and not even have to go through any of the initial stages.
+Still, a cluster must be explicitly destroyed.